paralect/plato/README.md

 # Plato

+_This is a draft of the plan for Plato.
+Several technologies proposed and more to come soon._

 Plato is a collection of applications, services, tools and guidelines written and managed as a single unit.
 Plato provides both foundation for your project and reference implementation of several applications used by Paralect.

-Plato is flexible but very responsible.
-We will support any Plato embraced framework, service or tool as long as you use it.
-We will provide you with upgrade guidelines when it is time to move forward.
+Plato is commited to be modern and up to date.
+Bleeding edge technologies are also welcome, as long as reliability and stability are not sacrified.
+Because landscape of tools, frameworks and technologies constantly changes and evolves, someone should track and prepare the way for the changes.
+This is the role that Plato will try to play.
+When it is time to move forward, you will receive upgrade guidelines and all required documentation.

+Plato serves as a communication channel and experimentation playground for all Paralect teammates.
+Any proposal, suggestion, fix or implementation are welcome!

 ## Overview

 1. Monorepo.
 All platforms and tech stacks inside one repo.
 2. Trunc based development.
 Branches only for releases (almost).
 3. Git LFS for large files (like PSD, MP4, etc)
+4. Third party software can be both open source or proprietary
+5. Third party software can be both hosted or available in the cloud
-4. Paralect specific apps and tools are also part of Plato
+6. Paralect specific apps and tools are also part of Plato

 ## Common infrastructure services and tools